sproutseedlymain/Sproutseedlymain/README.md

 doc about how soulstone labs r doxxing people I would like to spread awareness pls spread the word this is for your own privacy and others as well

+20:17[Aquarine] It is homophobic and transphobic and racist as well

 <img width="196" height="268" alt="Image" src="https://github.com/user-attachments/assets/bb000abf-e76e-46bc-8387-ae2cb333dcab" />